ddbj/www/_jga/update-202009-e.md

 ## Account integration to D-way {#account-integration}

-We have been operated the D-way account for BioProject/BioSample/DRA/GEA submission and the JGA account for the JGA data submission and download.
+We have been operated the DDBJ account for BioProject/BioSample/DRA/GEA submission and the JGA account for the JGA data submission and download.
-After 29th, September, 2020, the JGA account will be merged to the D-way and users will be able to use the BioProject/BioSample/DRA/JGA/NBDC Application systems in the D-way account.
+After 29th, September, 2020, the JGA account will be merged to the D-way and users will be able to use the BioProject/BioSample/DRA/JGA/NBDC Application systems in the DDBJ account.

 If you want to submit data to JGA or use JGA data, please create your [D-way](https://ddbj.nig.ac.jp/D-way/) account if you do not have it.
 You can use the JGA system after your application is approved by NBDC.
-If you already have a D-way account, you can apply applications to NBDC in your D-way account.
+If you already have a DDBJ account, you can apply applications to NBDC in your DDBJ account.
 For details, please see [this page](/account-integration-e.html).

 <div class="attention" markdown="1">
-After creating a new D-way account, the D-way account will be active in the NBDC application system after about 10 minutes.
+After creating a new DDBJ account, the D-way account will be active in the NBDC application system after about 10 minutes.
 </div>